xxyrnn/HTTPServer/README.md

 # HTTPServer

-A simple Java HTTP server
+A basic HTTP server written in Java

 ---